greenboxal/doggohub/doc/ci/yaml/README.md

 [Read more in the triggers documentation.](../triggers/README.md)

-## Validate the .gitlab-ci.yml
+## Validate the .doggohub-ci.yml

-Each instance of GitLab CI has an embedded debug tool called Lint.
+Each instance of DoggoHub CI has an embedded debug tool called Lint.
-You can find the link under `/ci/lint` of your gitlab instance.
+You can find the link under `/ci/lint` of your doggohub instance.

 ## Skipping builds